Triangle: Rigidity

 Unlike a rectangle, which may collapse into a parallelogram from pressure to one of its points, triangles are sturdy because specifying the lengths of all three sides determines the angles.
 Therefore, a triangle will not change shape unless its sides are bent or extended or broken or if its joints break; in essence, each of the three sides supports the other two.
 A rectangle, in contrast, is more dependent on the strength of its joints in a structural sense.
+For this reason, structural quadrilaterals are often built with a diagonal joint to split it into two rigid triangles.

+From a mathematical sense, triangles are rigid in the sense that there is only one possible triangle out of a combination of three side lengths, i.e. the angles cannot be adjusted.

 Triangles are strong in terms of rigidity, but while packed in a tessellating arrangement triangles are not as strong as hexagons under compression (hence the prevalence of hexagonal forms in nature).
 Tessellated triangles still maintain superior strength for cantilevering, however, which is why engineering makes use of tetrahedral trusses.